 - Therapeutic recreation

 - Wheelchair clinic with computerized pressure mapping system

 - Occupational therapist, recreational therapist

 - Case manager

 In 2016, Bacharach served 156 brain injury inpatients through our CARF-accredited comprehensive brain injury program.
 There was one 17 year-old and one 19-year old inpatient in 2016.

-There were 377 brain injury outpatients in 2016.
-Twenty-six were under age 21 and they had an average of 8.1 visits per patient.
-The average number of adult outpatient visits per brain injury program is 17.2.
+There were 25 brain injury outpatients in 2016.
+Three were under age 21 and they had an average of 27.6 visits per patient.
+The average number of adult outpatient visits per brain injury program is 31.4.

 Every patient admitted to the Outpatient Brain Injury Program is evaluated with the Functional Assessment Measure (FAM).
 The FAM consists of 12 elements rated on a seven-point scale.
-Data analysis indicated that improvements were noted on virtually all elements.
-The average Discharge FAM score fell at the Supervision level to Modified Independent level of functioning.
-The magnitude of positive change was highest for Community Access, Reading, and Safety Judgment.
+Data analysis of 2016 and 2017 indicates that improvements were noted on virtually all elements.
+The average Discharge FAM score fell at the Modified Independent level of functioning.
+The magnitude of positive change was highest for Community Access, Emotional Adjustment, Adjustment to Limitations, and Employability.